joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/embedded/science/space/100000010957977/southern-lights-nasa.html

 **Pro-Palestinian Activists at U. of Michigan Indicted on Federal Conspiracy Charges**\
-`The new charges appeared to signify a shift in the federal government’s approach to campus activism.`\
+`The new charges appeared to signify an escalation in the federal government’s approach to campus activism.`\
 https://www.nytimes.com/2026/06/10/us/university-michigan-pro-palestinian-activists-indicted.html

 **My Father Abused My Sister When We Were Kids.
 Should I Tell My Half Siblings?**\